 The SPC VA Office will also assist with eligibility under the Hazlewood Exemption Act provided by the State of Texas.

 Veteran Benefit Programs

-Students wishing to use Veterans benefits should seek guidance through the U.S. Department of Veteran Affairs or the Veteran Affairs office at the college.
-Alamo College Veteran Affairs staff will assist students by providing certification of courses transmitting such information to the Department of Veteran Affairs.
+Students wishing to use federal VA educational benefits should seek guidance through the U.S. Department of Veteran Affairs or the Veteran Affairs office at the college.
+Alamo College Veteran Affairs staff will assist students by providing certification of courses and transmitting such information to the Department of Veteran Affairs.

 Veterans and dependents must declare a goal (follow and approved degree program) in order to be eligible to receive educational VA benefits.
 The VA will only pay for courses in the declared program and any exceptions require compliance with VA rules.